Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Experimental Results

 \section{Experimental Results}

 We perform experiments on (i) a controlled dynamical system consisting of non-linear mixing of slow and fast processes, and (ii) molecular simulations of peptides.
 Our goal is, primarily, to examine the effect of the information maximization strategy (linear vs. contrastive) and the impact of the bottleneck regularization on the trajectories unfolded using LS.
 We further aim to validate our theory by estimating autoinformation and superfluous information for the models considered in this analysis.
-Further details on the evaluation procedures are reported in Appendix~\ref{app:evaluation}.

-\paragraph{Models} We evaluate representations obtained using correlation maximization methods based either on linear projections (TICA) \citep{Molgedey94} or non-linear encoders (VAMPNet) \citep{Mardt18} against and non-linear autoinformation maximization (T-InfoMax) and corresponding bottleneck (T-IB) based on InfoNCE \citep{Oord18}.
-The regularization strength $\beta$ is selected based on the validation results within the range $[10^{-5},10^{0}]$.
-Ablation studies on the effect of $\beta$ and the effect of a stochastic encoder are reported in Appendix~\ref{app:beta_ablation}.
+\paragraph{Models} We analyze representations obtained using correlation maximization methods based either on linear projections (TICA) \citep{Molgedey94} or non-linear encoders (VAMPNet) \citep{Mardt18} against and non-linear autoinformation maximization (T-InfoMax) and corresponding bottleneck (T-IB) based on InfoNCE.
+The regularization strength $\beta$ is selected based on the validation scores\footnote{ Ablation studies on the effect of $\beta$ and the effect of a stochastic encoder can be found in Appendix~\ref{app:beta_ablation}.}.
 We use a conditional Flow++ architecture \citep{Ho19} to model the variational transition distribution $q_\phi(\rvz_t|\rvz_{t-\tau})$.
 This is because of the modeling flexibility, the tractability of the likelihood, and the possibility of directly sampling to unfold latent simulations.
 Multi-layer perceptrons (MLPs) are used to model $q_\psi(\rvy_t|\rvz_t)$, mapping the representations $\rvz_t$ into the logits of a categorical distribution over the target $\ry_t$.
 For all objectives, we use the same encoder, transition, and predictive architectures.

-\paragraph{Quantitative evaluation} We estimate the autoinformation of the representations $AI([\rvz_t]_{t=s}^T; \tau)$ at several lag time $\tau$ using SMILE \citep{Song20} and we measure the amount of information that the representations contain about the targets of interest $I(\rvz_t;\rvy_t)$ by difference of discrete entropies: $H(\rvy_t)-H(\rvy_t|\rvz_t)$ \citep{Poole19, Song20, McAllester20}.
-These measurements aim to validate the theory presented in Section~\ref{sec:method} and better characterize the representations obtained with the different models.